Jonathan06891/django-api-gate/README.md

 High Performance: Uses persistent connection pooling for minimal latency impact (~20ms).

-📦 Installation
+# 📦 Installation

 pip install django-api-gate

-⚙️ Configuration
+# ⚙️ Configuration

-1. Add Middleware

-In your settings.py:
+1. Add into your settings.py:

 MIDDLEWARE = [

     'django.middleware.security.SecurityMiddleware',

     'django.contrib.sessions.middleware.SessionMiddleware',

     'django.middleware.common.CommonMiddleware',

     # ...

     'django_api_gate.middleware.ApiGateMiddleware', # <--- Add this

     # ...

 ]

-2. Add Your Merchant Key

-Go to API Gate Hub and create an account.
+2. Go to API Gate Hub and create an account.

-Copy your API Key from the dashboard.
+3. Copy your API Key from the dashboard.

-Add it to settings.py:
+4. Add it to settings.py:

 API_GATE_API_KEY = "your-merchant-uuid-here"

-Optional Settings

 You can customize the behavior with these optional variables:

-# Change which URLs are protected (Default: '/api/')
-API_GATE_URL_PREFIX = "/v1/"
+Change which URLS are protected (Default: '/api/') API_GATE_URL_PREFIX = "/v1/"

-# Change cost per request (Default: 1 credit)
-API_GATE_PRICE = 5
+Change cost per request (Default: 1 credit) API_GATE_PRICE = 5

-🛠️ Usage
+# 🛠️ Usage

-For Your Users (The Consumers)

 Once installed, any request to your protected URL prefix (e.g., /api/data) will require an API Gate Key in the header: